Importance Of Cleaning Your HVAC Unit

 Condenser Unit Cleaning And Maintenance

 The outdoor condenser unit has a large fan that cools both the condenser and the fan motor.
 Sometimes the motor can fail because it becomes clogged with grit, the contactor points become rusted, or the capacitor unit fails.
 Periodic maintenance on these units is critical in order to avoid condenser failure during periods of extreme heat.
-If the condenser becomes overheated, it will shut itself off, and the air will no longer be cooled by the refrigerant.
+If the condenser becomes overheated, it will shut itself off.
+In effect, the air will no longer be cooled by the refrigerant.
 To avoid having to recharge the refrigerant and replace the condenser motor, have this system inspected and cleaned at least once per year.

 For complete HVAC service, maintenance procedures, and repair work, call on the experts at The Cooling Company.
 Serving the entire Las Vegas area, The Cooling Company performs professional cleaning service on evaporator coils and air handlers, condenser motors and fans, and indoor duct networks.